What is Pilonidal Sinus?

 What Causes Pilonidal Sinus?

 Several factors can lead to the development of a pilonidal sinus.
-The most common reasons include genetic predisposition, dense hair structure, and constant pressure exposure.
-The increase in body hair density during puberty can also increase the risk of pilonidal sinus.
-Additionally, time spent sitting, especially among long-distance drivers and office workers, can increase the risk of developing pilonidal sinus.
+The most common reasons include genetic predisposition, dense h The increase in body h Additionally, time spent sitting, especially among long-distance drivers and office workers, can increase the risk of developing pilonidal sinus.

 What are the Symptoms of Pilonidal Sinus?

 In some cases, pilonidal sinus may not show any symptoms and can be discovered accidentally.
 However, as the infection progresses, general infection symptoms such as fever and fatigue can also be observed.
-The diagnosis of pilonidal sinus is usually made through physical examination, and in some cases, imaging techniques like ultrasound may be used for a detailed examination.
+The diagnosis of pilonidal sinus is usually made through physical examination, and in some cases, imaging techniques like ultrasound may be used for a det

 How is Pilonidal Sinus Detected?